st4ck/HadoopWarcCompressor/README.md

 # HadoopWarcCompressor
 Compress large WARC (Web ARChive) file with LZMA2 (using java XZ library) after sorting pages by similarity

-Comparison between pages inside WARC have done shingling the page (splitting into phrases the body excluding html tags), generating rolling hashes of each shingle and doing min-hashing
+Comparison between pages inside WARC is done by shingling the page (splitting into phrases the body excluding html tags), generating rolling hashes of each shingle and doing min-hashing

 After that, similar pages are clustered and compressed together to increase compression ratio